espressif/esp-idf/docs/en/api-guides/performance/size.rst

    If depending on third party clients or servers, always pay attention to announcements about future changes to supported TLS features.
 If not, the {IDF_TARGET_NAME} device may become inaccessible if support changes.

+.. only:: CONFIG_ESP_ROM_HAS_MBEDTLS_CRYPTO_LIB

+   Enabling the config option :ref:`CONFIG_MBEDTLS_USE_CRYPTO_ROM_IMPL` will use the crypto algorithms from mbedTLS library inside the chip ROM.
+   Disabling the config option :ref:`CONFIG_MBEDTLS_USE_CRYPTO_ROM_IMPL` will use the crypto algorithms from the ESP-IDF mbedtls component library.
+This will increase the binary size (flash footprint).

 .. note::

    Not every combination of mbedTLS compile-time config is tested in ESP-IDF.
 If you find a combination that fails to compile or function as expected, please report the details on `GitHub <https://github.com/espressif/esp-idf>`_.